Breast Cancer—Patient Version

 The breast is made up of glands called lobules that can make milk and thin tubes called ducts that carry the milk from the lobules to the nipple.
 Breast tissue also contains fat and connective tissue, lymph nodes, and blood vessels.

 The most common type of breast cancer is ductal carcinoma, which begins in the cells of the ducts.
 Breast cancer can also begin in the cells of the lobules and in other tissues in the breast.
-Invasive breast cancer is breast cancer that has spread from where it began in the ducts or lobules to surrounding tissue.
+Ductal carcinoma in situ is a condition in which abnormal cells are found in the lining of the ducts but they haven't spread outside the duct.
+Breast cancer that has spread from where it began in the ducts or lobules to surrounding tissue is called invasive breast cancer.
+In inflammatory breast cancer, the breast looks red and swollen and feels warm because the cancer cells block the lymph vessels in the skin.

 In the U.S., breast cancer is the second most common cancer in women after skin cancer.
-It can occur in both men and women, but it is very rare in men.
-Each year there are about 2,300 new cases of breast cancer in men and about 230,000 new cases in women.
+It can occur in both men and women, but it is rare in men.
+Each year there are about 100 times more new cases of breast cancer in women than in men.